 IBM Cloud Video

-The third platform we’ll examine is IBM Cloud Video, formerly known as Ustream.
-It’s a robust lives streaming and VOD platform, but shares an expensive feature-set with Livestream.
+Next up, we’ll examine is IBM Cloud Video, formerly known as UStream.
+It’s a robust lives streaming and VOD platform, but shares an expensive feature-set as with Vimeo Live.

-- White label service starts only with more expensive plans at $999/month and up.
+- White-label service starts only with more expensive plans at $799/month and up.

-- Their CDN is an internal server network.
+- Their CDN is an internal multi-server network.

 - Features for security include password protection, embed restrictions, and more.

-- Includes a video API, but only on custom priced plans costing well over $999/month
+- Includes a broadcaster API, but only on custom priced plans costing well over $999/month

 - Customer support is available 24/7 via phone and email.